AltheriaOrg/VERTIgO-docs/docs/eesp-editor/EESPEditorOverview/Inspector.md

  ![HUB](/img/38Text.png)

-Similarly to the particle system, please keep in mind that text will only be available for one step and will need to be added again for each step in your training.
+Similarly to the particle system, please keep in mind that text will only be available for one node and will need to be added again for each node in your training.

 **Content**: What will be shown in the scene.
 We recommend using the connect option if you want to be able to easily translate or update the text.
-This way, you can maintain consistency and make updates more efficiently across multiple steps.
+This way, you can maintain consistency and make updates more efficiently across multiple nodes.
 See import text database.
 **Text color**: the color of the text
 **Outline color**: the outline color of the text
 **Background color**: The color of a square at the back of the text.